yamcs/yamcs/docs/server-manual/administration/configuration.rst

 Server Configuration
 --------------------

-The number of configuration options in ``etc/yamcs.yaml`` are realatively limited.
+The number of configuration options in ``etc/yamcs.yaml`` are relatively limited.
 A sample configuration file is below.

 .. code-block:: yaml